Parking Regulations / Citation Appeals

 |Sat.
 7am-3pm||Sat.
 8am-4pm||Sat.
 7am-3pm|

 Summer hours may vary.
-The SEC Cashier's office is open from 8 am to 7 pm Monday through Thursday and from 8 am to 2 pm on Friday; hours may vary during registration.
+The SEC Cashier's office is open from 8 a.m.- 7 p.m.
+Monday through Thursday and from 8 a.m. to 2 p.m. on Friday; hours may vary during registration.

 Decal Replacement for New Vehicles

-If your primary vehicle changes during the semester, simply come in to the Campus Police office and update your vehicle information.
-For decal users, remove the permit from the old vehicle, bring in the pieces to Campus Police, register your new vehicle, and the permit will be replaced.
+If your primary vehicle changes during the semester, simply come in to the College Police office and update your vehicle information.
+For decal users, remove the permit from the old vehicle, bring in the pieces to College Police, register your new vehicle, and the permit will be replaced.

 Traffic and Parking Citations

-Students have two weeks from the first day of each semester (one week in summer).
-During these first two weeks, students may park only in student lots without a permit and will not be cited.
+Oceanside (OCN) & San Elijo (SEC) Students have 1 week from the first day of each semester (Late start classes do not apply).
+During this week, students may park only in student lots without a permit and will not be cited.
 After the grace period has expired, all students are expected to have their permits on their vehicle; any vehicles not displaying a valid semester permit will be cited.
 Do not park in staff or visitor lots; unauthorized vehicles will be cited.
+Community Learning Center (CLC) Students have a one week grace period from the first day of each term (2 terms per semester).

 Skateboards, roller blades, and scooters are not to be ridden at any time on campus.
 (Safety Handbook, section 5.)
 Bicycles may not be ridden on sidewalks or paths; bicycles must be pushed to bicycle racks.
 Bicycles must be parked in racks provided in such a manner as not to obstruct sidewalks, paths, or vehicle flow.
 Racks are located in most staff lots.
 (Safety Handbook, section 5.)
 No animals are permitted on campus grounds.
 Exception: seeing-eye/service dogs.
 (Policy 8000.)

-If you have any questions regarding parking regulations, safety or security, call Campus Police at (760) 795-6674.
+If you have any questions regarding parking regulations, safety or security, call College Police at (760) 795-6674.